Safe Medication Use During Breastfeeding

 Lorazepam has low levels in breastmilk, and a short half-life compared to some benzodiazepines.

 It is safely given directly to infants, and would not be expected to cause infant problems.
-No reports list sedation in infants at normal maternal doses.
+Most reports do not list sedation in infants at normal maternal doses.1

 OTC/Rx; used for pain relief.Limited data suggests that naproxen levels in breastmilk are low and side effects in breastfed infants are uncommon.

-However, because of naproxen's long half-life and reported serious adverse reaction in a breastfed newborn, other NSAIDs (i.e., ibuprofen) or acetaminophen may be preferred while nursing a newborn or preterm infant.
+However, because of naproxen's long half-life and reported serious adverse reaction in a breastfed newborn, other NSAIDs (i.e., ibuprofen) or acetaminophen may be preferred while nursing a newborn or preterm infant.1

 Rx; used to treat anxiety.

-No special precautions are required; however, short-term use is always preferred.
+No special precautions are required; however, short-term use is always preferred.1

 Rx; used to treat heartbeat irregularities.